Open air fires - rules and permits

 Bonfires

-A large, but controlled outdoor fire, used either for informal disposal of burnable waste material or as part of a celebration.
+A large, but controlled outdoor fire, used for recreation or celebration.

 • You must comply with the conditions on your permit issued by Fire and Emergency New Zealand.

-• Find out about the safe use of bonfires.
+• Find out about how to use bonfires safely.

 Permit required